doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 annotations.
 If you use mongodb ODM import **Doctrine\ODM\MongoDB\Mapping\Annotations as ODM** and **TimestampableDocument** instead.

-Traits are very simple and if you use different field names I recomment to simply create your own ones based per project.
+Traits are very simple and if you use different field names I recommend to simply create your own ones based per project.
 These ones are standing as an example.